brendan-dorsey/stabilitas-thresholds/README.md

 Data processing was perfomed in Python using pandas, NumPy, and Sci-Kit Learn.
 Data visualizations were made through matplotlib.
 Processing, modelling, and cross-validated grid searches were performed on an AWS EC2 instance.
-The web application is flask based, using Python, JSON objects, and JavaScript to build an interactive bootstrap-based dashboard.
+The web application is Flask based, using Python, JSON objects, and JavaScript to build an interactive bootstrap-based dashboard.
 The web app is hosted on its own AWS EC2 webserver.